addyosmani/timing.js/README.md

 timing.js
 =========

-> Timing.js is a small set of helpers for working with the User Timing API, used to help identify where your application is spending its time.
+> Timing.js is a small set of helpers for working with the User Timing API to identify where your application is spending its time.
 Useful as a standalone script, DevTools Snippet or bookmarklet.

 ## Features